Computer model locks in Colts vs. Texans picks, score prediction

 AFC South rivals meet in Week 18 of the 2025 NFL season when the Indianapolis Colts face the Houston Texans, with Houston looking to potentially win the division.
 The Texans have won eight games in a row and defeated the Colts as part of that winning streak.
 Indianapolis will give Riley Leonard the start after trying to make a playoff push of their own by bringing Philip Rivers out of retirement when Daniel Jones suffered a season-ending Achilles injury.
 The Colts will try to play spoiler, as Houston needs a win and a Jacksonville loss to win the division and get a home playoff game.

 Kickoff from NRG Stadium is set for 1 p.m.
 ET on CBS and Paramount+.
-The Texans are 10.5-point favorites in the latest Colts vs. Texans odds at DraftKings and the total is 38.5.
+The Texans are 10.5-point favorites in the latest Colts vs. Texans odds at DraftKings, and the total is 38.5.
+The Texans are -613 money line favorites (risk $613 to win $100), while the Colts are +447 underdogs.
 Before making any Texans vs. Colts picks of your own, make sure to look at the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.

 Where to watch Colts vs. Texans on Sunday